scipipe/scipipe/docs/index.md

 ## Project updates

-- <strong>NEW - preprint on SciPipe: [SciPipe - A workflow library for agile development of complex and dynamic bioinformatics pipelines](https://www.biorxiv.org/content/early/2018/08/01/380808) - explaining the background, motivations and technical aspects in depth.
+- <strong>NEW - preprint on SciPipe:</strong> [SciPipe - A workflow library for agile development of complex and dynamic bioinformatics pipelines](https://www.biorxiv.org/content/early/2018/08/01/380808) - explaining the background, motivations and technical aspects in depth.
 Freely available via bioRxiv.</strong>
 - <strong>Blog post:</strong> [Provenance reports in Scientific Workflows](http://bionics.it/posts/provenance-reports-in-scientific-workflows) - going into details about how SciPipe is addressing provenance
 - <strong>Blog post:</strong> [First production workflow run with SciPipe](http://bionics.it/posts/first-production-workflow-run-with-scipipe)